AntonioFlores1/FellowsCC/README.md

 * This app is a proof of concept and was tested using mock data
 ## Gifs

+### Able to search up friend in your friend's list and have the option to request or send money to them
 ![SendMoney to freinds in freind pcircle](https://user-images.githubusercontent.com/43770391/55336446-ec587f00-546a-11e9-9c12-3b7f6f75dc74.gif)
+###

 ## Contributors
 ### Antonio Flores
 https://github.com/AntonioFlores1